Donald Trump hush money trial, explained - KESQ

 Analysis by Zachary B. Wolf, CNN

-(CNN) — Former President Donald Trump is set to go on trial this month in Manhattan for his alleged role in a hush money scheme to silence his alleged mistresses before the 2016 election.
+(CNN) — Former President Donald Trump is on trial in Manhattan for his alleged role in a hush money scheme to silence his alleged mistresses before the 2016 election.

 It will be historic; no former US president has ever faced criminal prosecution.